 Is there such a thing as a “perfect” birth?
 One of the first lessons of parenthood is often that no matter what expectations you bring into a situation, you’re almost always going to be thrown a curve ball somewhere along the line.
-For many mothers, this lesson is learned during labor.
-What matters isn’t always perfection or meeting 100% of our expectations; what matters most is that a mother honors herself and the elements she feels are most essential for her to have a positive birth experience.
+For many parents, this lesson is learned during labor.
+What matters isn’t perfection or meeting 100% of our expectations; what matters most is that you feel honored and respected, and the elements YOU feel are most essential for a positive birth experience are in place.
 That’s why it’s important to understand what values lay beneath our expectations.

 Letting go of perfection doesn’t mean letting go of the reins.
 Instead of a perfect birth, a better thing to plan and prepare for is your best birth.
 There are definite steps that you can take right now to prepare for a beautiful birth:

-Do your homework.
 Preparation goes a long way.
 Learn about your body and birth options, and then examine your values to determine what is most important to you and why.
-Find a knowledgeable and passionate birth educator; taking classes not only helps to prepare you mentally but also emotionally by connecting with other expectant parents.
+Find a knowledgeable and passionate childbirth educator; taking classes not only helps to prepare you mentally but also emotionally by connecting with other expectant parents.

-When a mother is informed, respected and empowered then the birth experience that follows may not perfect, but it will be hers.
+When you are informed, respected and empowered then the birth experience that follows may not perfect, but it will be yours.
 There is a freedom to be found in releasing the idea of meeting every single expectation and instead embracing the beauty of the moment – your moment.

 Jennifer Stutzman, Freelance Writer